Bransblu/Bransblu/README.md

 ### Hi there 👋

 My name is *Brandon Driver* and I live in Portland, Oregon.
-I'm an aspiring data analyst working primarily with Python and SQL.

 🌱 I'm currently learning data analysis through University of Oregon bootcamp.
 I am rapidly expanding on my knowledge of Python, SQL, R, Numpy, and Tableau.

+🤔 I’m looking for help with breaking into a career in data!

 📫 How to reach me:
 ### Brandon Driver